-Used in combination with ESD flooring, static control shoes, foot grounders, casters and wheels provide the necessary electrical contact between the person or object and the flooring.
-Insulative footwear, casters, or wheels prevent static charges from flowing from the body or mobile equipment to the floor to ground and, therefore, have to be avoided.
+Used in combination with ESD control flooring systems, ESD control footwear, casters and wheels provide the necessary electrical contact between the person or object and the flooring system.
+When working with exposed ESDS items, insulative footwear, casters, or wheels must be avoided as these items prevent static charges from flowing from the body or mobile equipment to ground through the ESD control items.